html2rss/html2rss/README.md

 ## Adding an `<enclosure>` tag to an item

-An enclosure can be 'anything', e.g. a image, audio or video file.
+An enclosure can be any file, e.g. a image, audio or video.

 The `enclosure` selector needs to return a URL of the content to enclose.
 If the extracted URL is relative, it will be converted to an absolute one using the channel's URL as base.